kamailio/kamailio-docs/kamailio-kemi-framework/docs/core.md

 Example of using KEMI functions exported to Lua interpreter:

 ```Lua
 KSR.dbg("a debug message from Lua script\n");
 KSR.hdr.remove("Route");
 ```

+Note: if a function exported by the core to native Kamailio configuration file is missing here, check the exports of `KSR.corex` submodule, some of them have alternatives there (e.g., `force_send_socket()` can be done with `KSR.corex.set_send_scoket()`).

-Exported functions from core directly to KSR module or KSR.hdr submodule are listed in the next sections.
+Exported functions from core directly to KSR module, KSR.pv or KSR.hdr submodules are listed in the next sections.

 ### KSR.add_local_rport() ###